AndrewAkinson/python3-therion-analyzer/README.md

 details for the following set: `INCLUDE`, `BEGIN`, `END`, `FIX`, `ENTRANCE`, `EQUATE`, and `CS` (which includes `CS OUT`).

-If `-o` is not specified the command writes the table as a list of file names and line numbers with the associated lines to terminal output.
+If `-o` is not specified the command writes the extracted information as a list of file names and line numbers with the associated lines to terminal output.
 With the `-p` option, additional survey path information is included.
 If additionally `-c` option is present, this output is colorized like `grep -n` with the path information (if present) and keywords additionally highlighted.

 Summary information can be obtained with the `-t` and `-s` options.
 These can be combined with each other, and with `-o` (which always prints a summary unless `-q` is specified), and colorized by `-c`.

-The spreadsheet that is generated has one line for each keyword that is tracked and contains columns for:
+With the `-o` option, the internal pandas dataframe is saved to a spreadsheet.
+The top row is a header row, then there is one row for each keyword instance, in the order in which they appeared when parsing the sources.
+The columns are

 * the file name;
 * the detected character encoding of the file (`UTF-8`, `ISO-8859-1`);